Grawrb/book-search-refactor/README.md

 ## Acknowledgements

 This application was built using code examples from University of Utah's Full Stack Coding Bootcamp as reference material.
+Some comments were auto-completed by Amazon Q assistant.

 ## Contact Info